ledostarmac2/2009scape/README.md

 #### Troubleshooting

 ##### My character's stats are decreasing after each login
 You changed your profile's XP rate to way higher than what is supported.
-Maximum supported XP rate is `5.0` for normal players and `10.0` for Ultimate Ironman players.
+Maximum supported XP rate is `5.0` for normal players and `10.0` for Hardcore Ironman players.
 There are no plans to change the maximum supported XP rates in the future. *Requests to change it will be ignored.*

 ##### The console log keeps repeating `Still waiting for the server to start...`
 There are two known things that can cause this: